Precision Investment Cast Superalloy Gas Turbine Component Welding Repair

 Salvage and repair welding of advanced Nickel and Cobalt base superalloy precision investment castings, including 3rd, 4th and 5th generation materials, however, is now carried out for many alloys that have been considered to have marginal weldability.
 A typical welding associated problem concerns the possible formation of liquation cracking, often on a micro scale, and especially in the weldment fusion zone.
 Some of these materials can be subject to interdendritic local micro-segregation which also adversely influences sound weld fusion.

 Susceptibility to this form of unacceptable weld-associated defect is significantly reduced by incorporating high purity welding filler metal that has controlled low level of impurity and residual element content.
-USWC’s MC-GRADE®, TURBALOY® range of Nickel base superalloys such as Rene® 220 (TURBALOY® 220), Rene 41® (TURBALOY® 41) and Waspaloy® (TURBALOY® 685) to name a few are specially designed for this purpose and is widely adopted throughout the aerospace and power generation industries.
+USWC’s MC-GRADE®, TURBALOY® range of Nickel base superalloys such as Rene® 220 (TURBALOY® 220), Rene 41® (TURBALOY® 41), Waspaloy® (TURBALOY® 685), and GTD-222® to name a few are specially designed for this purpose and is widely adopted throughout the aerospace and power generation industries.
 This USWC aerospace range of welding filler metals is unique and demonstrates a high level of applied fundamental metallurgy.
 The MC-GRADE® products are a worldwide standard throughout the gas turbine industry and associated investment casting foundry businesses.
 Filler metal cutaneous and subcutaneous contamination is eliminated by the wire manufacturing processes giving consistently reproducible high purity weld metal transfer.

 This outstanding aerospace grade of welding filler metal also copes more appropriately with inter-dendritic and grain boundary micro-segregation issues.